sinrlifemattrs/sinrlifemattrs/README.md

 >
 > Low stress and high efficacy computing is important in the user-world as it is in the computing world. 💻👀
 >
-> Why aren't moral-emotional business models involving customer base continuancy aptitude via graphic-modeling or graphic-gravity checking done? 🪐📊
+> Why aren't moral-emotional business models involving customer base continuance aptitude via graphic-modeling or graphic-gravity checking done? 🪐📊
 >
 > A gravity-map of user familiarity, usage and abusing levels could be formed using hashes and-or employee-customer UEBA systems. 🌝💡
 >